Sirturo 100 mg tablets

 CYP3A4 inducers

 Bedaquiline is metabolised by CYP3A4.
-Co-administration of bedaquiline and medicinal products that induce CYP3A4 may decrease bedaquiline plasma concentrations and reduce its therapeutic effect.
-Co-administration of bedaquiline and moderate or strong CYP3A4 inducers used systemically should, therefore, be avoided (see section 4.5).
+Co-administration of SIRTURO with moderate or strong CYP3A4 inducers decreases bedaquiline plasma concentrations and may reduce the therapeutic effect of SIRTURO.
+Co-administration of SIRTURO and moderate or strong CYP3A4 inducers used systemically, such as efavirenz and rifamycins (i.e., rifampicin, rifapentine and rifabutin) should, therefore, be avoided (see section 4.5).

 Lactose intolerance and lactase deficiency

-SIRTURO 100 mg tablet contains lactose.
-Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this SIRTURO 100 mg tablet.
+SIRTURO 100 mg tablet contains lactose monohydrate.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take SIRTURO 100 mg tablet.

 4.5 Interaction with other medicinal products and other forms of interaction